 Between mid October 2019 and mid February 2020 everyone in the Army will be migrated to PIV AUTH certificate for Email access.
 You will no longer use your Email certificate for Enterprise Email.

-Mac users who choose to upgrade to Mac OS Catalina (10.15) will need to uninstall all 3rd Party CAC enablers per https://militarycac.com/macuninstall.htm
+Mac users who upgrade to Mac OS Catalina (10.15.x) need to uninstall all 3rd Party CAC enablers per https://militarycac.com/macuninstall.htm

 Open an Adobe PDF file,